-- 15.14 All chairpersons of meetings of the council and committees of the council are authorised under this code to expel any person, including any councillor, from a council or committee meeting, for the purposes of section 10(2)(b) of the Act. - 15.15 All chairpersons of meetings of thecouncil and committees of the councilare authorised under this code to expelany person other than a councillor, froma council or committee meeting, for the purposes of section 10(2)(b) of the Act.
-Councillors may only be expelled byresolution of the council or the committeeof the council.
+- 15.14 All chairpersons of meetings of the council and committees of the council are authorised under this code to expel any person, including any councillor, from a council or committee meeting, for the purposes of section 10(2)(b) of the Act. - 15.15 All chairpersons of meetings of the council and committees of the council are authorised under this code to expel any person other than a councilior, from a council or committee meeting, for the purposes of section 10(2)(b) of the Act.
+Councillors may only be expelled by resolution of the council or the committee